-What follows here is an outline or summary of the steps and procedures in the amendment process in Section 4(h), as well as the substantive criteria for making decisions.
-We will use this outline to guide the discussion.
-This is followed by a verbatim excerpt from Sections 2 (purposes) and 4(h) of the Northwest Power Act.
+What follows is a detailed outline of the steps and procedures in the amendment process in Section 4(h) and the substantive criteria for making decisions.
+At the end are the relevant excerpts from the Act - Sections 2 and 4(h).